SEO Pricing Models Explained

 2/ Breaking Googles webmaster guidelines which can get your website penalised or worse, removed from Google’s index.
 Getting back from this situation can be very difficult, time consuming and difficult and requires the services of a skilled seo agency

-In the event this happens (a Google manual penalty) it can be very expensive and laborious to try and get it removed, not to mention the lingering damage that a previously penalised site is thought to retain as time moves on (essentially a black mark against its name in Google hidden notes).
+In the event this happens (a Google manual penalty) it can be very expensive and laborious to try and get it removed, not to mention the lingering damage that a previously penalised site can retain as time moves on (essentially a black mark against its name in Google hidden notes).
+We do offer a Google Penalty Recovery service if you are in this unfortunate situation.

 This is a newer type of pricing structure that involves a client purchasing an amount of monthly credits that can be redeemed against a ‘menu’ of digital marketing activities on an ongoing basis.
 This gives the client a degree of flexibility in how much they spend each month but it can be problematic in allowing an agency to create a flowing and strategic campaign.